3Dmondo/PtVzzlePrison/README.md

 Each row must contain M integers in [0, 1] separated by spaces

+All rows must have the same number of elemets.

 Examples of valid and invalid input files are provided in the directory PvVzzlePrison.Tests\Resources\.